preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 -------------------
 A well known problem when pasting text from other sources into an HTML environment is that styles and the like from the original text does not work - or is not wanted.
 To make that problem go away, you can paste the text as Text only.

+All style tags are removed.
+Default HTML styles is kept.

 1. Paste the text.
 2. Click the Keep text only icon.